favonia/cloudflare-ddns/README.markdown

 Due to high maintenance costs, the dedicated Kubernetes instructions have been removed.
 You can still generate Kubernetes configurations from the Docker Compose template using [Kompose](https://kompose.io/) version 1.35.0 or later.
 A simple [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) is sufficient here; there is no inbound traffic, so a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) is not required.
 This README does not maintain first-party Kubernetes manifests.

+## Exit Status

+By default, the updater keeps running on its configured schedule, including after a failed update.
+When stopped normally, it exits with 0; with `DELETE_ON_STOP=true`, failed shutdown cleanup instead returns 1 (unreleased).
+Earlier update failures do not affect this result.
+Asynchronous shutdown cleanup can return 0 once accepted, before remote completion.

+With `UPDATE_CRON=@once`, the updater exits after its update or cleanup: 0 when it succeeds, including when no changes are needed, or 1 when it fails or is interrupted before completion (unreleased).

+Startup failures and schedules with no future update time also return 1.
+Heartbeat and notification delivery failures do not change the exit status.

 ## 🛠️ Troubleshooting

 ### 🤔 I got <code>exec /bin/ddns: operation not permitted</code>